About the course …

 What can I expect from my homestay accommodation?

-arrival in Plymouth and taking you to your departure point when you leave
+upon arrival in Plymouth and taking you to your departure point when

-Plymouth.
-Your host family will also escort you to and from college on your
+you leave Plymouth.
+Your host family will also escort you to and from

 Adults can expect: